Brothers of Charity: Ministries

 Around the 2000 BOC had eight orthopedagogical institutes in Belgium: two for people who had a serious intellectual disability, four for people with a mild intellectual disability, one for people who were hearing-impaired and physically disabled, and another one for blind, deaf and hearing-impaired people.
 A total of 1700 staff care for 2600 people with some form of physical or intellectual disability.

 In mission countries, as well as in Ireland and the U.K., the Brothers of Charity Services are responsible for the administration of several support services for people with an intellectual disability.
 Bro Ebergist De Deyne published a book on "L'éducation sensorielle chez les enfants anormaux" in 1922; it broke new ground in special education.

-The Brothers of Charity offer support services to over 500 people with learning disabilities across the North West of England.
-The Congregation is the largest provider in Ireland of services for people with an intellectual disability.
+The Brothers of Charity, branded as "Best Lives", offer support services to over 500 people with learning disabilities across the North West of England.
+The Congregation, branded as "Corlann", is one of the largest providers in Ireland of services for people with an intellectual disability.